Current Research Projects

 - EXARN (Experimental Archaeology Newcastle) is a PGR-led research group promoting the study of material culture, archaeo-materials and ancient technologies.

 The Wolfson Archaeology Lab hosts a range of PhD and postdoctoral projects.
-Through the McCord Centre for Landscape and Cluster for Interdisplinary Artefact Studies we have a large postdoctoral community including Marie Sklodowska-Curie Fellows and a British Academy Fellow.
+Through the McCord Centre for Landscape and the Materiality, Artefacts & Technologies in Culture and History (MATCH) research group we have a large postdoctoral community including Marie Sklodowska-Curie Fellows and a British Academy Fellow.
 We have particular strengths in integrating diverse microscopic and geochemical analytical methodologies, and in using GIS to facilitate spatial analysis.

 For more information on staff research interests please visit the School of HCA Archaeology website.
 We also have collaborations with colleagues in geography with interests in geoarchaeology and palaeoecology, and welcome enquiries about cross department projects.